Arm-Examples/topo-lightbulb-moment/README.md

 - Either an stm32mp257 or imx93 board running Linux, with SSH root access and docker installed.
 - ~15GB free disk space on the build machine (the Zephyr build image alone is over 5GB).

-Before deploying to your board, you must ensure the board is set up.
+- Before deploying to your board, you must ensure the board is set up (see below).

 ### IMX93 setup